 Declare input and output data for elements.
-Declaring boundary conditions and properties of Diesel fuel.
+I am declaring boundary conditions and properties of Diesel fuel.
 Run the simulation and export the results.

-3. ANALYSIS AND EVALUATION OF THE INFLUENCE OF STRUCTURAL PARAMETERS ON THE QUALITY OF FUEL SUPPLY PROCESS OF KUBOTA D1703-M-DI ENGINE
+3. ANALYSIS AND EVALUATION OF THE INFLUENCE OF STRUCTURAL PARAMETERS ON THE QUALITY OF THE FUEL SUPPLY PROCESS OF THE KUBOTA D1703-M-DI ENGINE